 70 Units

-This is an 11-story, 70-unit residence (69 apartments and one for a superintendent) for very low-income senior citizens in the Bronx.
+This is an 11-story, 70-unit residence (69 apartments and one for a superintendent) for very low-income older adults in the Bronx.
 Funding is being provided by the U.S. Department of Housing and Urban Development, NYC Department of Housing Preservation and Development, the Weinberg Foundation, the Office of the Bronx Borough President, United Jewish Appeal, the Federal Home Loan Bank Board of New York and New York State Energy Research and Development Authority.
 Council Towers V will provide apartments for very low-income elderly people and homeless individuals or couples, referred by the NYC Department of Homeless Services.
 Gas for cooking, heat, and hot water are included in the rent; the tenant pays for electricity only.
 Amenities include two community rooms on the first floor, an outdoor recreational deck with seating and a resident lounge on the second floor.
 The building has two elevators and other accommodations to enhance safety and security for the elderly residents, such as grab bars, emergency pull-cords, closed-circuit TV cameras, fully accessible entrances, and handicapped adaptability.
 There is also on-site parking.

 Council Towers V Application Now Available Here